How Much Does It Cost to Plaster a Ceiling in 2025?

 Duration

 We’ll now look at the labour costs in particular.
-These exclude the cost of supplies and that of waste removal.
+These exclude the cost of supplies and waste removal.

 We’ll now take a look at the time frames involved in plastering a ceiling.